paavani/howto/triggereg.md

 	CREATE TABLE practise.new_book(id bigserial primary key,title text,author text);
 ```

-### CREATE A trigger for to change text into upper case
+### CREATE A trigger for to change title into upper case

 ```sql
 	CREATE  OR REPLACE FUNCTION f_trigbooks() RETURNS trigger as